-Finally, in the second example above, the entire difference in observed price is determined to be caused by the change in the service provided.
+A further limitation that needs to be considered (in the absence of a hedonic model) is the use of alternative explicit adjustment methods.
+In the second example above, the entire difference in observed price is determined to be caused by the change in quality.
 In all likelihood some discounting or other marketing activity will usually coincide with a change to a service.
 This could mean that the price change is attributed to both a change in quality and a 'pure' price change and therefore careful consideration of the value adjustment for quality is required not to miss-state the actual impact of the quality change.

 In each of the above limitations, a thorough evaluation process will need to be followed.
-This includes identifying the volume output measurement in the national accounts, evaluating if the change in characteristic is a genuine change in quality and if so, should it be reflected in the output for the industry.
-Once these factors have been considered, the appropriate method of quality adjustment can be applied to the price data (if required).
+This includes evaluating if the change in price determining characteristic is a genuine change in quality (based on the impact on production function) and if so, should it be reflected in the output for the industry.
+Once these factors have been evaluated, the appropriate method of quality adjustment can be applied to the price (if required).
 The next section of the paper highlights the quality adjustment measures being used by other NSIs for the air transport industry.